 Relocating in a new foreign city must be very difficult for someone who doesn’t speak the native language, and it would be much more challenging for a place in Hanoi where housing is quite complicated.
 Hanoi housing for newcomers may come as cheap and affordable at first but this is not the case for such a densely populated city, and ex-pats need to take up some tips to find you the dream home.

-Coming to Hanoi and looking for a place to live in, ex-pats can easily find ads online about a fine studio with an indoor bathroom and kitchen, all cost covered with only $150/month in the center of Hanoi in which you can easily travel to work.
+Coming to Hanoi and looking for a place to live in, ex-pats can easily find ads online about a fine studio apartment with an indoor bathroom and kitchen, all cost covered with only $150/month in the center of Hanoi in which you can easily travel to work.
 Inviting as it is, some may take this as a great deal and rush to the location and place a deposit at once.
 However, it turns out to be a single room in a 4-floor house with a shared bathroom (it was indoor indeed!), only 15 square meters, which can be just fine for Vietnamese people but very uncomfortable for expatriates.

 In return, when you come for a higher price range and stay away from office place and university surrounding area, you can find a room with full facilities at a slightly higher price.
 For example, the rental price of apartments for rent in Tay Ho maybe a little bit higher than that in Ba Dinh or Cau Giay, but here ex-pats can really have a private and quiet life and stay away from all the hustle and bustle of the city.

 To raise the standard to the next level, living in a luxury 2-bedroom apartment in residential areas is not a bad choice.
 Although the price may be up to $700-1000, amenities, facilities and services in these places and be classified as high-class, which can be of great advantage for ex-pats.
 Moreover, to make it more cost-effective, renters can totally share the apartment with colleagues or friends to reduce the cost.